On Chapman’s Homer’s Iliad, Book XIII

 The literary term is deus ex machina.
 It does not really fit, even though Homer literally appeals to the gods.
 Jove departs the scene, because he wants to go visit some folks in Thrace, and he figures no other god dare interfere; but his brother Neptune does interfere, on behalf of the Greeks.
 He does this, however, in the guise of Calchas.
 No supernatural interpretation need be given to anything that happens.

 We were told at the head of Book XII how Neptune, leading other gods, would cause the Greek defenses to be washed into the sea.
-In Book VII, Neptune had been offended by the impiety of the construction of the wall.
-However, he does not now hold a grudge.
+In Book VII, Neptune was offended by the impiety of the construction of the wall.
+However, he now holds no grudge.

 As Homer tells us through Chapman at the beginning of Book XIII, echoing perhaps the visit of the gods to “the blamelesse Æthiops” in Book I (lines 1–6),